schulle4u/yellow-helloworld/README.md

     [example abc 123]

 **TODO:** *Show how your extension can be used.
 Give multiple examples that can be copy/pasted.*

+## Settings

+The following settings can be configured in file `system/settings/system.ini`:

+`ExampleSomething` = example setting, unused in this extension
+`ExampleStyle` = example style, unused in this extension

+**TODO:** *Show how your extension can be configured.
+Describe settings and files that the user can adjust.*

+## Installation

+[Download extension](https://github.com/schulle4u/yellow-extension-example/archive/master.zip) and copy zip file into your `system/extensions` folder.
+Right click if you use Safari.

+**TODO:** *Change the link to your own repository.*

 ## Developer